Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presented a method to synthesize robust controllers with formal safety guarantees for nonlinear systems in the presence of unmatched uncertainty.
-A novel uncertainty estimator is established for the state and input-dependent uncertainty, leading to bound in the framework of CBFs.
-By incorporating the estimator with CBFs and HOCBFs, robust safety conditions were derived.
-The effectiveness of the proposed robust safe control frameworks was experimentally demonstrated by controlling a tracked mobile robot on a slope while relying on a reduced-order nominal model.
+We presented a method to synthesize robust controllers with formal safety guarantees for nonlinear systems that experience both matched and unmatched uncertainty.
+A novel uncertainty estimator is applied to state and input-dependent uncertainty, leading to bound in the CBF framework.
+By integrating the estimator with CBFs and HOCBFs, robust safety conditions were derived.
+The utility of ourframeworks was experimentally demonstrated by controlling a tracked mobile robot on a slope while using a reduced-order nominal model.

-Future work involves eliminating the knowledge of the bound $\delta_L$ by using data-driven techniques.
-Additionally, the proposed method can also consider state estimation errors.
+Future work will estimate the bound $\delta_L$ via data-driven techniques.
+Additionally, our methods can also consider state estimation errors.